A network of spiritual directors to accompany you as you explore your personal journey

 - For a list of SpiDir spiritual directors and their contact details please visit the website and fill in the enquiry form.
 Anyone on the list will then be able to help you explore how spiritual accompaniment could work for you.

-The SpiDir Network in Berks, Bucks and Oxon also offers training for spiritual directors:
+The SpiDir Network in Berks, Bucks and Oxon also offers training and support for spiritual directors:

-- An initial training course in spiritual direction, a 24-day course over a year.
+- An initial one-year training course in spiritual direction

-- Watering the Garden - refresher/deepening course arranged every 18 months or so for spiritual directors.
+- Watering the Garden – opportunities for refresher training for spiritual directors